NikolaosPapas/aisd-wde-03-styling-a-form/README.md

 ### Moving on to add CSS styles to our form.

-### Step 2: CSS Coding
+### 2: CSS Coding
 Keep in mind that when asking AI for help with styling, you may need to supply your `HTML` code so it knows which classes or IDs you have used.

-- Be specific in each step about which elements you want to style when asking AI for assistance.
+Be specific in each step about which elements you want to style when asking AI for assistance.
-- Keep in mind the steps below are all suggestions, feel free to customize the asks and or add your own to breate an awesome looking responsize login form
+Keep in mind the steps below are all suggestions, feel free to customize the asks and or add your own to breate an awesome looking responsize login form

-1. **Ask AI for a CSS Reset**: To ensure your form looks consistent across different browsers, you can ask AI: "What is a basic CSS reset, and how can I use it in my project?"
+- **Ask AI for a CSS Reset**: To ensure your form looks consistent across different browsers, you can ask AI: "What is a basic CSS reset, and how can I use it in my project?"
 Make sure to include that you are looking to reset your margin, padding, and box styles.

-2. **Style the Login Form Container**: Style the login form to make it centered and visually appealing.
+- **Style the Login Form Container**: Style the login form to make it centered and visually appealing.
 If you're not sure how to proceed, maybe ask AI: "How can I style a container to center a login form on the page?"

-3. **Style the Form Input Elements**: Refine the appearance of the input fields and buttons by maybe asking AI: "How can I style input fields and buttons for a cohesive design?
+- **Style the Form Input Elements**: Refine the appearance of the input fields and buttons by maybe asking AI: "How can I style input fields and buttons for a cohesive design?
 Please just show me input style examples"

-4. **Style the Buttons**: Now, refine the appearance of the buttons if you included any in your form.
+- **Style the Buttons**: Now, refine the appearance of the buttons if you included any in your form.
 You can ask AI: "How can I style buttons for a cohesive design?
 Please just show me button style examples."

-## Testing Your Project
+## 3. Testing Your Project

 - Open your `index.html` file in a web browser.
 - Verify that the login form is centered on the page and that all elements are styled correctly.